Republicans echo Trump’s baseless election claims, undermining Biden’s transition

 Other Republican lawmakers have joined the chorus, including Sen. Marco Rubio of Florida, who posted a video Tuesday on social media in which he said: “President Trump is well within his legal rights to pursue all these things under these laws now.
 Now, for those in the media who are angry that Republicans won’t just take their word for it that Biden won, I think you need some self-awareness.”

-Trump badly trails Biden, who leads by nearly 5 million votes and has cemented 279 electoral votes — nine more than needed to win — compared to Trump at 214.
+Trump badly trails Biden, who leads by nearly 5 million votes and has cemented 279 electoral votes — nine more than needed to win — compared with Trump at 214.
 Biden also has leads in Arizona and Georgia, which would bring him to 306 electoral votes.
 Any path to victory through legal outcomes is deeply unlikely — and a far cry from the contested 2000 election, which came down to 537 votes in Florida.

 Speaking to reporters on Tuesday in Wilmington, Del., Biden made clear he was determined to move ahead with his administration planning, saying he could name Cabinet members as soon as this month, and calling Trump’s continued insistence that he won “an embarrassment, quite frankly.”